larrystockman/lawrencestockman.com/content/en/_index.md

 ---
-title: "Serverless is the Future"
+title: "Headless is the Future"
 featured_image: '/images/hero-main.jpg'
 description: "Information Technology and More"
 ---